 Council has prepared draft planning controls and a planning scheme amendment to implement the Caulfield Structure Plan.
 The draft Amendment C245glen was endorsed by Council on 21 May 2024.
 Council has yet to receive authorisation from the Minister of Planning to exhibit this amendment.

-Caulfield activity centre is now part of Tranche 2 of the Victorian Government’s Activity Centre Program.
-Phase 1 engagement for this centre is currently underway to understand place.
+Caulfield activity centre is now part of Stage 2 of the Victorian Government’s Activity Centre Program.

 Glen Huntly Structure Plan and proposed Amendment C221